-‘This Is Us’ Boss Reveals Why There’s No New Episode This Week, Fans React
+'This Is Us' Boss Reveals Why There's No New Episode This Week, Fans React

 This Is Us will not air a new episode this week, and now fans are finding out why.

-After last Tuesday’s enlightening “Birth Mother” flashback, viewers were teased with a promo for the next episode.
-In the clip, Kevin (Justin Hartley) was in a panic because his pregnant fiance Madison (Caitlin Thompson) was in labor and he was racing to the hospital.
-The promo ended with a car accident scene which presumably involved Kevin, as his open wallet was seen in the road.
+After last Tuesday's enlightening "Birth Mother" flashback, viewers were teased with a promo for the next episode.
+In the clip, Kevin (Justin Hartley) was in a panic because his pregnant fiancee Madison (Caitlin Thompson) was in labor and he was racing to the hospital.
+The promo ended with a car accident scene that presumably involved Kevin, as his open wallet was seen in the road.

 While viewers assumed the story would pick up this week, showrunner Dan Fogelman delivered the bad news hours before the show's usual start time.